Minims Amethocaine (Tetracaine) Hydrochloride (Tetracaine (Amethocaine) Hydrochloride)

 Important Warnings

-There are several important safety considerations before using this medication.
+There are specific warnings to consider before using this medication.

 Who Should Not Take Minims Amethocaine (Tetracaine) Hydrochloride

-Do not use if you are allergic to tetracaine (amethocaine), any other local anaesthetic, or any ingredients in this medication.
-Do not use if you are being treated with sulphonamide medicines.
-Do not use in premature babies.
-Do not use continuously for long periods.
+Do not use if you are allergic to tetracaine, any other local anaesthetic, or any of the ingredients in this medication.
+It should not be used in premature infants or if you are being treated with sulphonamides.

 Medical Conditions to Discuss

-Tell your doctor if you have had allergies to other medicines, foods, preservatives, or dyes, have any other medical conditions, or take any other medications.
+Consult your doctor if you have allergies to other medications, any medical conditions, or if you are taking other medicines.

 Pregnancy and Breastfeeding

-Check with your doctor if you are pregnant, intend to become pregnant, are breastfeeding, or intend to breastfeed.
+Discuss with your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.

-Elderly Patients: This medication should be used with caution in elderly patients.
+Elderly Patients With Dementia: Use with caution in elderly patients.

 Drug Interactions